-When receiving a certificate, SIP-PBX or SP-SSE implementations MUST support extraction of the canonical hostname from the subjectCommonName (CN) if (and only if) it is not present in the subjectAltName.
-SIP-PBX and SP-SSE implementations MUST comply with guidelines relating to usage of the Subject field, specified in RFC 5280 Section 4.1.2.6, and the SubjectAltName field as specified in [RFC 5280] Section 4.2.1.6.
+When receiving a certificate, SIP-PBX and SP-SSE implementations MUST support extraction of the canonical hostname from the subjectCommonName (CN) if (and only if) there are no subjectAltName extension fields, following the rules documented in Section 7.1 of [RFC 5922].
+SIP-PBX and SP-SSE implementations MUST comply with guidelines relating to usage of the Subject field, specified in [RFC 5280] Section 4.1.2.6, and the SubjectAltName field as specified in [RFC 5280] Section 4.2.1.6.
 Compliance with [RFC 5280] Section 4.1.2.6 is necessary to support existing certificate signer implementations that use the CN field instead of the subjectAltName field.